charu-19999/Git-Html-css/README.md

 # Git-Html-css
-file i made for the learning purposes
+file is made for the learning purposes